 - To receive their welcome packet which will be mailed within two weeks of the welcome phone call.

 - Complete mandatory periodic surveys about how their child’s asthma is doing.
 A typical full-pay client will receive a survey with the welcome packet and again after their coverage through AAFA-STL ends.
 A typical co-pay client will receive a a survey with the welcome packet, again at two months & six months in their first year.
 After their first year, copay clients will receive a survey twice a year.
 AAFA-STL reserves the right to stop coverage at any time at the discretion of the staff and/or board of directors.

 - Promptly notify AAFA-STL if any information in his/her application changes at any time, including any change in the patient’s income level, financial situation, insurance or medical condition.

 - Do their part:

-- Full-pay clients must apply for health coverage to ensure children have adequate coverage after the Project Concern program ends.
+- Full-pay clients must apply for health coverage to ensure children have adequate coverage after the BREATH program ends.
 Please let AAFA-STL know what Medicaid/MOHealthNet/IL All Kids determines for the client.